- Understand what HTML stands for and it’s purpose

 <a> tag.
 These are the tags we use for creating hyperlinks.
 You might have noticed that the

 <a> tag behaves a little differently than the

 <p> tags.
 We can use the

-<a> tag to mark up a few words, while the other tags denote a big section—let’s call it a “block”—of our page.
+<a> tag to mark up a few words, while the other tags denote a big section - what we might call a “block” — of our page.

 This is an important distinction:

-Some other inline tags you might see in the wild:
+Most elements are block elements.
+Some common inline tags you might see in the wild: